hunnerrose/Movie-MERN/README.md

 ## App Description

 On the main home page, there is a navbar, sidebar, and gallery with gallery items.
-By default, the gallery displays new/upcoming movie images, titles and release year.
+By default, the gallery displays popular movie images, titles and release year.
 The navbar has the logo is on each view.
 The sidebar has a seachbox where users can search different movie titles and as they search, the gallery items update accordingly.
 Additionally, in the sidebar there's a button for 'Popular Movies', 'Now Playing', 'Upcoming', and 'Top Rated'.
 There's a banner at the top which displays the first movie/search item.
 The banner & gallery items each have a view more section which upon clicking, brings users to the MovieView component displaying more details & info about the movie.
 At the bottom, there's a comment section that allows users to input their name and leave a comment/review on the movie.

 ## Backend
 This app uses SupaBase.